 So, exploring that a little deeper, Scoop has some guiding principles in terms of what makes great technology.
 Can you tell us about those?

-Sure; we are continuously learning and evolving our thinking on this but so far we have arrived at four basic principles that form the foundation of what we call mobile Workforce Management & Automation (mWMA), and the first is that your technology should be a larger tent than it has traditionally been.
-In other words it should empower and be for everyone, not just IT or just managers back in the office.
-Time after time we have seen that when software doesn’t work for a group of employees, people won’t use it and this breaks things for everyone.
+Sure; we are continuously learning and evolving our thinking on this but so far we have arrived at four basic principles that form the foundation of what we call Mobile Process Management & Automation (mPMA), and the first is that your technology should be a larger tent than it has traditionally been.
+In other words, it should empower and be for everyone, not just IT or just managers back in the office.
+Time after time we have seen that when software doesn’t work for a group of employees, people won’t use it, and this breaks things for everyone.

 For the field worker this means mobile-first.
 We want to empower the field workers, making it easy for them to do their job and collect data and communicate wherever they are.
 For managers it means having the ability to build your own apps.
 You shouldn’t be tied to a prescriptive way of doing business dictated by their technology provider; rather, you should be able to develop exactly the processes and workflow you need based on your own best practices and as importantly be able to tweak these because your business is not static.
 And critically, for software to work for IT, it needs to play nice with the rest of the ecosystem and be secure.
 This means enabling flexible integrations and providing a single point of control.